jrm2k6/jrm2k6.github.io/_posts/2022-08-15-new-mac-setup.md

 ---
 layout: post
-title: To-Do list for new laptop setup
+title: To-Do list for new laptop setup (updated)
 ---

 I had my personal Macbook for almost 10 years now, so it is bound to die anytime soon.
 Over the last year, I had to set up my development environment from scratch at least three times, due to a new job, some contracting work, and on a replacement laptop due to my battery dying.